This feature is deprecated

 - A Netlify site connected with a Git repository for continuous deployment.
 The site must have at least one successful deploy before using Large Media.
 If the repository already has Git LFS set up with another provider, visit our Forums for a verified Support Guide on migrating your files from other LFS providers.

-- A Netlify user login with access to the site settings.
-(This is true for every collaborator committing large media files to the site, unless they are using Netlify CMS.)
+- A Netlify user login with access to the site configuration.
+(This is true for every collaborator committing large media files to the site, unless they are using a CMS.)

 - Git LFS 2.5.1 or later, installed on your local machine.
 You can run